Boy or Girl? Gender-Guessing Myths and Facts

-"The way that you carry your baby has more to do with your parity status [times you've given birth] and the muscle and tone of your uterus," Stein says.
+"The way that you carry your baby has more to do with your parity status (the number of times you've given birth) and the muscle and tone of your uterus," Stein says.

 So, although it's a fun guessing game, low babies and high babies give clues to mom's body shape, not the sex of the baby.

 MYTH: Suspending a gold wedding ring (or needle) from a necklace or string over a pregnant mom's belly will predict the baby's sex by the way the ring swings; circular motions for a girl, back and forth for a boy.

 "This is really like picking a lottery number," Leggett says.
 "It's all cute and fun and a nice game to play at your baby shower, but there is absolutely no scientific data to support that claim."

 So mothers, don't worry about testing your electromagnetic field while pregnant!

 MYTH: If your body hair or nails grow faster during your pregnancy, you're having a baby boy.
 If hair and nails grow slower, you're carrying a girl.

 While pregnant women carry an abundance of beta-HCG (pregnancy hormone), hair and nail growth are not clear indicators of a baby's gender.
 "Your age will affect your hair texture more than your pregnancy," Leggett says.
 Hormone levels between boy and girl babies are not sufficient to make any noticeable changes to the mother's body.